brettbatie/dotfiles/README.md

 dotm -d ~/dotfiles-private  -r git://privateDomain.com/dotfiles-private
 ```

+To make the above command easier I like to setup an alias named dotmp in the source directory of the private repository.

 ###Automate via cron

 I personally like to run dotm manually to keep my repository up to date.
 However, dotm could also be added to a cron job to keep everything up to date.